reframejs/reframe/docs/usage-manual.template.md

 ###### Reframe's default router

-By default, Reframe uses [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) to match route strings with URLs, which React Router uses as well.
+By default, Reframe uses [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) to match URLs with a route.
+(React Router uses `path-to-regexp` as well.)

-For example, for the following page config, Reframe will use `path-to-regexp` to determine if a URL matches the page's route `'/hello/:name'`.
+For example, in the following page config, Reframe will use `path-to-regexp` to determine if a URL matches the page's route `'/hello/:name'`.

 ~~~jsx
 const HelloPage = {